Bardolino holidays

 Beaches

-Bardolino is a great spot for lake bathing.
-There are no sandy beaches here, but there is a mix of pebble and grass areas, often with showers too, located towards Lazise or Garda.
-Most beaches are free to visit, and a few have sun loungers to rent.
-From Bardolino, the sun sets on the opposite side of the lake, so you can enjoy the sunshine well into the evening, and stay to watch an incredible sunset.
+There are no sandy beaches in Bardolino, but you'll find a mix of pebble and grass areas in the direction of Lazise or Garda.
+Some have sun loungers to rent, with showers too.
+The sun sets on the opposite side of the lake, so you can lay back on a lounger and enjoy the sunshine well into the evening.

 Shopping